Pierre Biard (missionary): Biard’s 1611 mission

 The Jesuits chose a bay on Mount Desert Island to found their new post, giving it the name of Saint-Sauveur, Holy Saviour.
 Hardly unpacked, they soon came under attack by Sir Samuel Argall, fishing out of the Virginia colony, who had been alerted to their presence by indigenous people who thought Argall was French too.
-The whole colony quickly surrendered to Argall's superior firepower, Brother Du Thet, SJ, being killed in the fray, the first Jesuit to die in North America.
+The whole colony quickly surrendered to Argall's superior firepower.
+Brother Du Thet, SJ, being killed in the fray, the first Jesuit to die in North America.

 Biard and some French colonists, skilled labourers, were taken to Jamestown, Virginia.
 There the Governor intended to hang them as pirates on English land, at which point Argall owned up that he had stolen La Sassaye's official documents from King Louis XIII, making their position legal.

 Argall was then ordered to take Pere Biard and Quentin on a mission to destroy all traces of the French presence on the Atlantic coast, an earlier base on the Ste.
 Croix River, at Saint-Sauveur, and at Port-Royal.
 They succeeded, and a controversy arose over who directed them to the well hidden Port-Royal, Biard being a suspect.
 He in turn pointed the finger at a Maliseet chief.

+Later life

-On the journey home, Biard's ship was blown east to the Azores, and thence sailed to England where he and Quentin were freed to return to France where they resumed their previous ministry, Biard dying in 1622 after writing about these adventures.
+On the journey home, Biard's ship was blown east to the Azores, and thence sailed to Wales where he and Quentin were freed to return to France where they resumed their previous ministry; Biard stayed in France and served as a theology professor and military chaplain.

+Biard died in 1622 after writing about these adventures.